 If a home health agency was set up and has seen you, they are a good resource for any questions you may have.

 Springfield Clinic: Regular hours and after hours TeleNurse service 217-528-7541

 SIU Urology Clinic: Regular hours #545-7500 and after hours SIU Clinic answering service 217-545-8000

 While your catheter is in place:

 - Wash hands with soap and water before and after handling the catheter and drainage bag.

-- Empty your drainage bag once every 8 hours or as soon as the bag is half full.
-Do not postpone emptying the drainage bag, as this can cause the urine to back up into your bladder and puts you at risk for infection and leakage around the catheter.
+- Empty your drainage bag once every eight (8) hours or as soon as the bag is half full.
+If you do not, the urine can back up into your bladder.
+This leads to a risk for infection and leakage around the catheter.

 - To empty the drainage bag, loosen the clamp or twist the spout on the leg or large bedside bags.
 Do not touch the tip of the drainage tube.

-- Drain the urine directly into the toilet or into a container and then discard the urine in the toilet.
+- Drain the urine directly into the toilet or into a container and then pour the urine in the toilet.